-The call for applications to become a BIOS2 Fellow is now closed.
-The next call will open in spring 2023.
+The call for applications to become a BIOS2 are open from June 19 to August 18, 2023.

 BIOS² Graduate Fellowship Program

 Every Fellow is expected to actively participate in the program’s activities.
-More specifically, Fellows should participate at least once to the summer schools organized by the program, take part at least once to a working group (organized by BIOS2 or partner organizations such as CIEE, LDP or QCBS) during their membership in the BIOS2 program and do internships* each year with collaborative members.
+More specifically, Fellows should participate at least once in the summer schools organized by the program, and take part at least once in a working group (organized by BIOS2 or partner organizations such as CIEE, LDP or QCBS) during their membership in the BIOS2 program and do internships* each year with collaborative members.

 *Note: This requirement varies depending on the student’s status, see the Internship section for specific requirements.